NWChemEx-Project/DeveloperTools/dox/GitProcedure.md

 This command will delete all changes made to your current master branch, and make it exactly equal to the state of "GitHubFork"'s master branch.
 YOU WILL ALMOST CERTAINLY LOOSE WORK BY DOING THIS.
-It's thus best to first checkout a new branch, that is a copy of the current branch, before executing this command.
+It's thus best to first checkout a new branch, that is a copy of the current master branch, before executing this command.

 Once you're done developing you need to notify the "GitHubRepo" maintainers.
 This is typically done in two ways.
 First, the "[WIP]" tag is removed from